epcgrs/100daysofcode/readme.md

 2. [↪️ Linkito](https://github.com/epcgrs/100daysofcode/tree/main/2): a URL shortener that allows you to create short links for long URLs, built using PHP and SQLITE.

 3. [🗒️ SnipShare](https://github.com/epcgrs/100daysofcode/tree/main/3): a simple and fast code snippet sharing tool.
 It allows you to share code snippets with others easily.
 It is built using Next.js and is designed to be simple and easy to use.

+4. [🟣 Nostr chat app](https://github.com/epcgrs/100daysofcode/tree/main/4): a simple and insecure* (see the 4/readme.md) chat app who uses NOST relay protocols to send and receive messages.
+It is built using Vite and is designed to be simple and easy to use.